Harmon’s Histories: Lots and lots of lawyers argued the Case of the Crocheted Tidy

-The setting: Missoula in the late 1800s.
-Justice court.
-Judge Ross presiding.
+The scene: Missoula in the late 1800s.
+Justice Court.
+Judge Ross, presiding.

-The defendant: Frank Jurden, accused of cat-burgling a tidy (a small receptacle for one’s odds and ends), valued at $5.
+The defendant: Frank Jurden, accused of cat-burgling a tidy (a small receptacle for one’s odds & ends), valued at $5.

 The victim and complainant: M’lle Leontine David, who discovered the theft upon returning home from her … ah … shall we say … nighttime endeavors.

 OK, fine.
 She was a working girl, a lady of the night, but a victim nonetheless.

 The local paper described her as “a poor orphan girl, who through unfortunate circumstances, had been thrown upon this cold and clammy world and compelled to eke out her own existence and who could, therefore, ill afford to lose the article in question or any other article possessing a monetary value.”

 The county attorney had multiple witnesses and felt he had a “lead-pipe cinch” of a case.

 The defendant, a foul-mouthed miscreant known widely in the community, seemed to have no case at all.
 Who would even defend him in court?

 Well, it turns out, the answer to that question was: most all of the legal luminaries of Missoula!

 When the seemingly minor $5 theft case was called, Jurden was surrounded by “a formidable array of legal talent, consisting of Messrs.
 Marshall & Corbett, Messrs.
 Bickford, Stiff & Hershey,” along with a half-dozen other top lawyers of the city.